-Mind Power: How Your Internal Filter Can Create Peace, Happiness & Joy
+Mind Power: How Your Internal Filter Can Create Peace, Happiness and Joy

 As I’m sure you’re well aware, our minds are amazing tools.
 In humans, we’ve been able to use our minds to understand how earth began millions of years ago, build space shuttles that can take us to the moon and understand the most complex of mathematical problems.